robmcmullen/rexmenu/README.rst

 RexMenu
 ============================

-A simple graphical grid-based image-tiling multipurpose program launcher with developed as frontend for MAME and other emulators.
+A simple image-tiling multipurpose program launcher, designed primarily as frontend for MAME but easily supporting other emulators.

 Prerequisites
 =============